FDA ends 14 year moratorium and approves silicone breast implants in 2006

 Some researchers noticed that a few women with breast implants also had Autoimmune disease, where the body reacts against itself.
 Was this a coincidence or were implants somehow responsible?

 The telecast brought a lot of people together.
-People, who for various reasons, were against the whole idea of breast implants to begin with including; some feminists who thought implants were a sexist tool to oppress women, naturists who objected emotionally to anything “foreign” inside the body, medical activists with political agendas and, unfortunately, some patients who were having emotional or health problems and also happened to have had breast implants.
+People, who for various reasons, were against the whole idea of breast implants to begin with .
+These included feminists who thought implants were a sexist tool to oppress women, naturists who objected emotionally to anything “foreign” inside the body, and medical activist with political agendas.
+Unfortunately, some patients who were having emotional or health problems and also happened to have had breast implants.

 It also attracted lawyers who saw big money potential.